-I also do photographs for people.
-These have included portraits, passport photos and pets.
+I also carry out photographic assignments of various types for people.
+These have included portraits, passport photos and pets in the past as well as commercial commisions.

 December 5th 2013